Programmable Ethereum Transactions Without Smart Contracts.

 You decide to set a take profit limit on your position +25% above your entry price to automatically bank profits.

 A week later you're up 15%, see a small dip, then watch it run to +20%.
 You put your phone down and go to bed satisfied that you're only a few points away from your target.
 Then you wake up early the next morning and see everyone tweeting about the short squeeze.
-Overnight, big clusters of short liquidations hit and sent ETHETH climbing: +25%, 30%, 40%.
+Overnight, big clusters of short liquidations hit and sent climbing: +25%, 30%, 40%.

 Your take profit hit.
 You captured the gains.
 Another winning trade complete.
 But you can't ignore the money left on the table.
 You called the direction, you just got capped out too early.